nwokporochukwuebuka/alx-zero_day/clouqji4k000108l5hpx065qs.md

 * **Rendering:** React uses the virtual DOM to render web pages in the web browser.
 While React Native uses JavaScript Core/Hermes Engine, JavaScript threads, and the React Native bridge to render screens on mobile devices,

 * **Styling:** React uses the default CSS for styling to style HTML elements in the web browser.
-React uses a styling style that is similar to CSS but not CSS.
+React Native uses a styling style that is similar to CSS but not CSS.

 ### Why React Native and the Benefits of Using React Native?